federico-paolillo/aoc2022/docs/day_05.md

-# Day Five: Supply Stacks
+# Day 5: Supply Stacks

 ![Photo of some Santa's elfs moving boxes using a crane at a beach next to a tropical jungle](banners/day_05.png)